ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

         from this Nietzsche criticizes the foundation the philosophy is built upon - a truth that is absolute and unarguable, built from the philosopher's own prejudice.

+## 3. The assertion of being conscious of thinking and unaffected by physical condition and value is only an illusion and is maintained to have a definite mode of life. {#3-dot-the-assertion-of-being-conscious-of-thinking-and-unaffected-by-physical-condition-and-value-is-only-an-illusion-and-is-maintained-to-have-a-definite-mode-of-life-dot}

+### Need further investigation <code>[0/2]</code> {#need-further-investigation}

+-   [ ] Where do all the assertions that philosophical thinking is not free from instinctive and decisive sense stem from?
+Up to this point, the three points seem to talk about the same thing...
+-   [ ] What's the meaning of "measure of life" at the end of the paragraph?

+## 4. The usual falseness of opinion needs little doubt, what matter is to find the opinions that are life-furthering and species-raring.
+What we are undoubled about so far is only a negation of life and to recognize the untruth is the movement that places itself beyond good and evil. {#4-dot-the-usual-falseness-of-opinion-needs-little-doubt-what-matter-is-to-find-the-opinions-that-are-life-furthering-and-species-raring-dot-what-we-are-undoubled-about-so-far-is-only-a-negation-of-life-and-to-recognize-the-untruth-is-the-movement-that-places-itself-beyond-good-and-evil-dot}